EU removes Switzerland, UAE from tax haven list | DW | 10.10.2019

 The EU tax haven lists were set up in 2017 and track jurisdictions that do not cooperate with the bloc on tax matters.

-Switzerland, one of the EU's close trading partners, had been on the grey list.
+Switzerland, one of the EU's close trading partners, had been on the gray list.
 The Alpine nation has "delivered on its commitments" to prevent being a tax haven, according to the EU announcement.

 The two different lists reflected the level of commitment countries had given to implementing change.
-Countries on the grey list were being monitored by the EU after promising to commit to EU tax laws.
-Switzerland was among the countries removed from this list.
+Countries on the gray list were being monitored by the EU after promising to commit to EU tax laws.

 "Albania, Costa Rica, Mauritius, Serbia and Switzerland have implemented ahead of their deadline all necessary reforms to comply with the EU tax good governance policy," the finance ministers said.

 Meanwhile, countries on the blacklist had provided no such commitment to the EU.
-The UAE was removed from this list.
+The UAE was removed completely from this list, after rushing through tax reform in September.

-Only nine countries remain on the blacklist, mostly small Pacific nations with little economic ties to the EU.

 ed/sms (Reuters, AFP)